hfp/libxs/samples/spatial/README.md

 multi-order L2 descriptors of value and finite-difference structure.
 The `fprint.source_reconstructed.diff` value should be zero for a correct lossless round trip, while `fprint.source_sheet.diff` summarizes how different the stratified 2D sheet looks as a structured field.
-This is useful as an additional quality marker in a paper, but it should be interpreted as a representation roughness/shape descriptor, not as a detector-physics fidelity score.

-These metrics do not prove physics fidelity.
-They expose the representation
-tradeoff: scalar voxel values are preserved exactly, but the neighborhood graph seen by a 2D convolution is different from the original 3D grid.

-## Geometry
+### Geometry

 The current sample treats the source as a regular `D,H,W` index grid.
 This is enough for dense 3DGAN-style arrays and for CaloChallenge datasets after their